 Feeling hungry is a big challenge when attempting to lose weight.
 This is where fiber comes in.
 Eating high-fiber diet may help you achieve your weight loss goal and improve overall wellness.

-There are two types of fibers soluble (dissolves in liquid)) and insoluble used as bulking agent both are equally necessary for good health.
+There are two types of fiber, soluble (dissolves in liquid)) and insoluble used as bulking agent both are equally necessary for good health.

 - Soluble fiber is found in beans, nuts, fruit and vegetables

 - Insoluble fiber is found in the skins of fruits, brown rice, whole wheat and seeds.

 Soluble fiber absorbs water and forms a mass of gel during digestion, which slows down the digestive process, keeping you full longer after eating, and helping you eat less throughout the day.

 Insoluble fiber does not dissolve or absorb in liquid.
 It passes through our digestive system in its original form, thus helping our intestinal health such as reducing constipation and hemorrhoids